Thangam-11/Rail_chatbot/README.md

 ## Conclusion

 "My Train Chatbot" offers a promising solution for simplifying Indian railway inquiries.
-By leveraging LangChain and OpenAi LLM, the chatbot provides a basic but effective conversational interface for accessing train schedules and details.
+By leveraging LangChain and OpenAI's LLM, the chatbot provides a basic but effective conversational interface for accessing train schedules and details.
 With further development, it has the potential to become a valuable tool for travelers across India, enhancing their overall travel experience.

 ## Contact